Last Updated on June 9, 2025 by Dr. Azhar I. Salahuddin

 LASIK Surgery

-LASIK or laser in situ keratomileusis is a form of laser eye surgery conducted to remove the underlying flap of the cornea.
+LASIK, or laser in situ keratomileusis, is a form of laser eye surgery conducted to remove the underlying flap of the cornea.
 It corrects vision by refracting or bending light entering the eye and is often preferred over other refractive surgeries since it only removes tissue from the inner layer of the cornea.
 In the past, LASIK was considered ineffective for correcting astigmatism completely.
 However, with modern advances in technology and eye refractive surgery methods, this laser-guided treatment can also treat astigmatism as well as other vision problems such as nearsightedness and farsightedness, eliminating the need for glasses or contacts.

 -